-Whilst the book draws, throughout, upon Beth’s personal experience it is also full of stories drawn from other people.
+Whilst the book draws, throughout, upon Beth’s personal experience it is full of stories from other people.
 These short narratives really ground the content in everyday lived experience.

-All the way through the book are “Entries”.
-Exercises for you to journal about to support your exploration and deepen your engagement with the content.
+All the way through the book are exercises to deepen your engagement with the content.
 It will be a great book for anyone who loves to journal.
 In fact to get the most from the book you need to journal.
 An excellent excuse to buy a new journal I think!

 Freedom Seeker is an incredibly accessible book, the style of writing draws you in.
 It made me feel as if I was in conversation with someone who has my very best interests at heart whilst also encouraging me to stretch further than I thought possible.
 There is a level of realism about the book, an acknowledgement that best intentions can go astray and life can get in the way and a real understanding of how we can so easily become stuck and caged in by our expectations, beliefs, doubts and fears.

 I have loved my first reading of Freedom Seeker and know it is a book I will keep coming back to.
 If you’re feeling stuck and have a sense that you are treading water knowing that something out there is calling you then this book may be worth exploring.

 The book is available in print and as an ebook and also as an audiobook.